hn/ginlong-solis/README.md

 ### Replacing the main application

 Thanks to the fine folks at [LibreTiny](https://github.com/libretiny-eu/libretiny), arduino-compatible cores for RTL8710B chips are available.
-And there is even a corresponding [ESPhome port](https://docs.libretiny.eu/docs/projects/esphome/).
+And there is even a corresponding [ESPHome port](https://docs.libretiny.eu/docs/projects/esphome/).

 With [solis-esphome-emw3080.yaml](solis-esphome-emw3080.yaml) you can read out all relevant status and statistics data from your Solis inverter and push it to Home Assistant.
-Setup the environment and compile the ESPhome firmware for the S3 stick as follows:
+Setup the environment and compile the ESPHome firmware for the S3 stick as follows:

 ```
 $ sudo apt-get install python3-pip